-You've heard that if you do nothing else to take care of your legal affairs, you should write a will, and it's pretty good advice.
-If you don't make a will before your death, state law will determine who gets your property and a judge may decide who will raise your children (and either or both may not be whom you would have chosen).
-Writing such an important document can be daunting, but it doesn't need to be.
+You've probably heard that if you do nothing else to take care of your legal affairs, you should write a will, and it's pretty good advice.
+A will is simply a legal document that gives instructions on what should happen to your property when you die.
+If you don't make a will before your death, state law will determine who gets your property, and a judge may decide who will raise your children if they're not yet adults.
+The results in both cases might not be what you would've wanted.

 But if you need only a basic will, you have little reason to concern yourself now with probate.
 If you're relatively young and healthy and you don't have piles of money, your real concern is to make legal arrangements for the statistically unlikely event that you will die suddenly and unexpectedly.
 You've almost certainly got plenty of time to plan for probate avoidance later.